tchesnutt/wonolo-challenge/README.md

   I used `google-maps-react` to implement a map to display job postings.
 In clicking on a pin, the index of that job pin is used to select the correct job object from the array or jobs.
 That job's information is then served to the `InfoWindow` which then appears above the pin.

 ### Thoughts And Concerns Moving Forward
-  1) Styling is an issue.
+  1) Always more room for styling.
 Could use a css library like Bulma to clean it up.
-Could be cool to recolor the markers yellow and have the Wonolo logo on them.

-  2) Something is going on with searching over long areas.
-Example:

-  Searching City='San Francisco' Distance='1000' => One job in South San Francisco

-  Searching City='San Diego' Distance='1000' => One job in Los Angeles

-  The distance between these two cities is far less than 1000mi.
-So, that's weird.
+  2) Currently, I'm importing every job from the api call into my db.
+This includes duplicates of same job as some clients need several people.
+In the context of the aim of this project, that information is redundant.
+A better way would be to take the coordinate check, which is currently in the `JobsController`, and perform it when importing the jobs.

-  3) More Tests.
-I one wrote tests for one reducer.
+  2) More Tests.